davidgbiggs/etadiet/README.md

 # Etadiet
 ## A dietary automation tool meant to minimize time spent worrying about food without sacrificing health.
 The plan is based on the Insanity: Max 30 MAX OUT Nutrition guide, and rotates extremely low time-investment food options to the user on a weekly basis.
+#### The name "Etadiet" is a combination of "Eta" and "Diet."
+Eta is the Greek letter used to measure the efficiency of a Carnot heat engine in Thermodynamics, so it's married to the concept of efficiency.
+Diet.. well I'm sure you know what that is.
 ## Installation: Pre-Release as of this writing.